 The graduate programs at WVU make use of the latest in technological advances.
-Students will need to have access to appropriate hardware, software, and systems to be successful.
+Students need to have access to appropriate hardware, software, and systems to be successful.
 WVU NAP students participate in the Health Science Center's Laptop computer program and will receive a new laptop during orientation.
-The following is a guide and recommendations for technology.